Center of Concern programs in Cook County.

 Homeless Transitional Housing operates a number of scattered-site apartment complexes.
 The goal is to help those who are homeless, with a focus on children and single moms.
 It provides accommodations as they work to obtain permanent housing and achieve the goal of self-sufficiency.
 The program offers apartments where participants can live for up to 24 months, as long as they comply with rules.

 Clients are required to meet with a social worker and participate in counseling in regard to employment, personal, legal, and financial concerns.
+They also help single moms and minorities locate a job.
 Also, each tenants develops a plan for achieving personal goals, which includes saving some of their income in a bank account in order to address the issues that led to their circumstances.

 Center of Concern has numerous counseling resources and related services available to help residents of Cook County understand and manage a wide variety of issues.
 Some of these are listed here.

 Employment is a form of assistance and support for job seekers in all age groups with creating resumes, improving interviewing skills and gaining other experience that is necessary for attracting the interest of employers.
+Whether a second side gig or full-part time position, there are Center of Concern employment resources for people of all backgrounds.
 This also often involves Personal Counseling:, which is additional one-on-one interaction with a licensed social worker.

 Seniors can benefit from the Alzheimer's Support Group, which is a monthly group for caregivers, for the purpose of learning effective strategies for managing difficult behavior, along with ways of coping with the stress of their responsibilities.
 Or they can learn about, and enroll into, Medicare, Supplemental, and Long-Term Care Insurance Counseling which is assistance with completing Medicare applications or they can get help in resolving issues and disputes with insurance companies, HMOs, and providers.